Home / Heritage / Royal Greenhouses in Laeken

 Royal Greenhouses in Laeken

-During the 19th century, progress in construction techniques, especially the use of metal and glass as construction materials, made a new type of building possible: the greenhouse.
+During the 19th century, advances in construction techniques, particularly the use of metal and glass, enabled a new type of building: the greenhouse.

 Royal Greenhouses in Laeken

-In 1873, architect Alphonse Balat designed for King Leopold II a complex of greenhouses which complement the castle of Laeken, built in the classical style.
-The complex has the appearance of a glass city set in an undulating landscape.
+In 1873, architect Alphonse Balat designed a complex of greenhouses for King Leopold II that complemented the Castle of Laeken’s classical style.
+The complex resembles a glass city set in an undulating park landscape.

-• Some of the plants belonging to King Leopold II's original collections still exist.
+• It contains some of the plants belonging to King Leopold II's original collections.

 • The current collections still respect the spirit that prevailed when the original collections were planted.